Synths

 Behringer The Cat

 The Cat is another cheap clone of the original Octave The Cat.
 It´s a nice and deep sounding synth with a lot of possibilities like the mixing of different waveforms for the oscillators.
 The Behringer has some strange behavior when using sync-sounds.
-Also there was no last-note priority and manual in the first charge.
-It is a good and nice-looking synth, which can produce deep bases and unusual effcts.
+Also there is no last-note priority and manual in the first charge.
+It is a good and nice-looking synth, which can produce deep bases and unusual FX sounds.
 Nevertheless, it is and remains a cheap copy.
+As always.

 2 of 5 stars